scaffold-eth/se-2-challenges/README.md

 Edit `packages/hardhat/deploy/01_deploy_vendor.js` to deploy the `Vendor` (uncomment Vendor deploy lines).

+Uncomment the `Buy Tokens` sections in `packages\nextjs\pages\token-vendor.tsx` to show the UI to buy tokens on the Token Vendor tab.

 ### 🥅 Goals

 - [ ] When you try to buy tokens from the vendor, you should get an error: **'ERC20: transfer amount exceeds balance'**